CaZual-T/CZT-Mod-Manager/README.md

 ### "I cant drag and drop downloaded mods into CZT"
 - That will happen when CZT is running as Admin.
    - Its IMPOSSIBLE for windows explorer to move files to an app with higher permissions.
-This is a windows limitation.﻿
+This is a windows limitation.
+     - That is also why CZT detect archive files in your downloads folders so you can skip the dnd and simply install.﻿

 <img width="1920" height="100" alt="Untitled (2)" src="https://github.com/user-attachments/assets/cab67cc2-30e9-4fc8-8b10-beb2f904f485" />